solana-developers/professional-education/README.md

 ☝️ Requirements:

-You’ll need to be proficient in TypeScript.
-For example, you should understand what Promise<Array<Item>> means.
+You’ll need to know TypeScript.
+For example, you should understand what Promise<Array<String>> means.
 You don't need to know Rust, and no previous experience in cryptography or blockchain is needed.

 A laptop running macOS, Linux, or Windows.

  - Windows must have WSL2 and Microsoft Terminal installed and running before the event.
- - Please have nodejs 18 or 20 installed before the event
+ - Please have nodejs 18 or 20 (Windows users should use the Linux version in WSL) installed before the event
  - Also install Telegram messenger on your laptop - we’re going to be interacting with each other on devnet and be using this to send wallet addresses around!

 🥗 Food: Lunch is provided daily.
 Coffee, drinks, and snacks are available.